Formula and Use

 At a growth rate of 2% (g), the initial payment at the end of period one of 510.56, would have grown into a payment 598.20 by the end of period nine.

-The growing annuity payment formula PV is one of many growing annuity formulas used in time value of money calculations, discover another at the link below.
+The growing annuity payment formula present value is one of many growing annuity formulas used in time value of money calculations, discover another at the link below.

 About the Author